MingchenXia/home/readme.md

 - [Operations on transcendental non-Archimedean metrics](https://bookstore.ams.org/view?ProductCode=CONM/810). [arXiv:2312.17150](https://arxiv.org/abs/2312.17150).

 > This note is a trivial continuation of my joint paper with Darvas and Zhang.
-The only notable result is Theorem 4.21.
+The only notable result is Theorem 4.21. <span style="color:red"> The editors put an earlier version in the final book by mistake.
+Please read the arXiv version instead. </span>

 - [Note on mixed volumes of currents](Notes/MV.pdf)